harprasad/UDFullStack3/README.md

 # URL

-Please visit http://139.59.64.70 to go to the website.
-Right now this website doesn't have a domain associated with it.
+Please visit https:itemcatalog.tk or http://139.59.64.70 to go to the website.

 ## SOFTWARES INSTALLED
 * Apache: theh website uses apache as the web server